voicegain/platform/how-to/edge-on-aws/deploy-voicegain-into-aws.md

 Under the hood:
 This guide will have you do the following:
 * Create an AWS Kubernetes cluster with GPU’s
-* Authorize Voicegain to authenticate with your cluster by editing the aws-auth configmap and uploading your kubeconfig file to the Voicegain Portal
+* Authorize Voicegain to authenticate with your cluster by editing the aws-auth configmap and uploading your kubeconfig file to the Voicegain Console

 At step 4 we describe the option of using Vacuum CLI tool.
 This tool is not yet publicly available.
 We will modify this document as soon as we make it available with instructions on how  to download it.